Introduction to Anderson t-motives: a survey

 A description of the action of $K$ on $A$ is the following.
 Let $V=\n C^r$ and $A=V/L$ as above.
 The field $K$ acts on $V$.
 The space $V$ is the sum of two subspaces: $V=V^+\oplus V^-$ where the action of $K$ on $V^+$ is the "direct" one (i.e. simply the multiplication by the corresponding element of $K$), while the action of $K$ on $V^-$ is the "conjugate" one: for $x\in K, \ v\in V^-$ we have $x(v)=\bar x\cdot v$ (here $x(v)$ is the action of $x$ on $v$, bar means the complex conjugation, and $\bar x\cdot v$ is the multiplication in the vector space $V$).

 Let $n:=\dim V^+$, hence $\dim V^-=r-n$.
 The pair $(n, r-n)$ is called the signature of $A$, it is $(r_1, s_1)$ of [Sh], (8), p.
 156.

 We do not give a definition of a Siegel matrix for the case of these $A$ (see [Sh] or, more generally, [De] for a general definition).
-We only indicate that for our case of $A$ with MIQF its Siegel matrix is a $n \times (r-n)$ complex matrix $S$ satisfying (see [Sh], 2.6, p.
+We only indicate a general principle.
+Let $\End(A)=O_K$ (the simplest possible case; it can happen that $\End(A)$ is strictly less than $O_K$), and let the above lattice $L$ be a free $O_K$-module with respect to the action of $K$ on $V$.
+Let $l_*=\{l_1, \dots, l_r\}$ be a $O_K$-basis of $L$.
+We can associate to $l_*$ a $n \times (r-n)$-complex matrix $S$ satisfying (see [Sh], 2.6, p.
 162)

+It is called a Siegel matrix of $A$.
+The set of these matrices is denoted in [Sh] by $\Cal H^3_{n,r-n}$.
+We see that it belongs to the affine space of $n \times (r-n)$-matrices over $\n C$ (to compare with (19.2.1): the analog of the Siegel matrix for the function field case belongs to the Grassmannian $Gr(r-n,r)$; the above affine space is its maximal Schubert cell).

 {\bf 1.8.2.} Particularly, the dimension of the moduli space of abelian varieties with MIQF of signature $(n,r-n)$ is $n(r-n)$, because the condition (1.8.1) does not impose algebraic relations on entries of $S$.